grnet/e-science/how_to_install_dev_env.md

 > > NOTE: If the Debian (64 bit) choice is not available in Version setting of Name and operating system Tab, make sure that Intel Virtualization Technology (IVT) is enabled in the host UEFI / BIOS.

 ##Credentials
-Root password: developer
+* User: developer
-User: developer
+* User password: escience
-User password: escience
+* Root password: developer